xt1/Help/Developer's Guide/Archives/Archive Providers in depth.md

-Date: 2016-05-10
+<properties date="2016-05-10"
+/>

 Archive Providers - theory and overview
 =================================================================

 The purpose of the Archive Provider system is to fulfill the following requirements:

 * Translate from a highly normalized database to a flat data model, suitable for multi-column lists and reports

 * Contain significant business logic that affects what rows are fetched and how certain columns are calculated

 * Allow columns that are more or less complexly derived from the underlying data

 * Offer searchability (i.e., the ability to use columns to restrict the rows fetched) on as many columns as possible, including some of those that have a complex relationship to the database

 * Generate minimal queries to avoid fetching unnecessary data

 * Build up complex data streams from reusable building blocks

 * Be extensible, both internally and for partners, in both the row and column dimensions

 This is a fairly demanding set of requirements, and it reflects the fact that a lot of the functionality in SuperOffice is expressed through the two-dimensional lists, called "archives", that you find throughout the application.